Picky Eater Nutrition: A Food-First, Gut & Nervous System Approach

 • Coconut oil: contains medium-chain triglycerides, which are easily digested and provide a quick energy source for the body and brain.
 Coconut oil can be used for cooking or in smoothies and baked goods.

 • Butter or ghee: these provide saturated fats that are important for growth and development, particularly for the nervous system and hormone regulation.
-Ghee is clarified, making it lactose-free and casein-free, and easier for sensitive tummies to tolerate.
+Ghee is clarified butter, making it lactose-free and casein-free, and easier for sensitive tummies to tolerate.
 Use in cooking, on vegetables, or in small amounts on toast or baked goods.

 3. Pair New Foods with Preferred Foods

-Introducing new or non-preferred foods alongside a trusted, familiar, and preferred food reduces anxiety and increases willingness to try.
+Introducing new or non-preferred foods alongside a trusted, familiar, and preferred food reduces anxiety and increases willingness to tolerate or try.
 Repeated, stress-free exposure is more effective than forcing or pressuring.
 Stay underwhelming!
 Think coin size amounts.
 They can always ask for more.

 And remember, we’re not going for consumption… we’re only aiming for exposures.
 If it stays on the plate, that’s a win!
 If your child is not able to tolerate it on the plate just yet, offer a clear “no thank you” bowl near your child’s plate that they can move it to (have your child be the one to move it, that’s exposure!
 Touching the food to move it and then tolerating the sight of it while it remains in the “no thank you bowl”).